 Trophy cases can be used to display your special items, such as rares, award items, HEXaversary badges, and collections.
 Some action items can by used while stored in a trophy case, but not all are coded to do so yet.

 You can buy a trophy case in Luna's General Store in Diagon Alley or via Owl Search.
 The regular Trophy Case holds up to 50 items, the Rare Trophy Case holds up to 200, and the Very Rare Trophy Case holds up to 500.
-The limited-edition Enchanted Case holds an unlimited amount of items.
+The limited-edition Enchanted Case holds 3500 items.

 EQUIP: Once you have one in your inventory, click on it and select the "Equip" option.

 UPGRADE: When upgrading to a higher-capacity trophy case, first click on the new trophy case in your inventory and equip it.
 Next, click the "View" option in the upper right corner of your inventory and choose "Equipped".
 Then click on the old trophy case and choose the "Unequip" option.
 The items from your old trophy case will automatically transfer to the new.